Billy-Spearman-WCCI/RaceCarExtension/README.md

             * If it's an abstract (partial), then all concrete subclasses implement the interface.
         * Java's syntax is that one "extends a class" and "implements an interface", but both basically say that you're basing yourself on something else.
+            * I usually put grandparents at the top and grandchildren at the bottom.
+As you go towards the bottom of the page, more and more information and behavior is added -- but *never* subtracted.
         * Class and interface are actually different.
             * `class` defines objects with data and behavior.
             * `interface` lists required behavior.